Protect Your Pet with the Permanent Identification of a Microchip!

 Microchipping technology can virtually assure a pet owner that your beloved pet will be identified and returned to you.

-The microchip is an identifying integrated circuit, about the size of a small lentil, implanted under the pet’s skin between the shoulder blades by injection.
+The microchip is an identifying integrated circuit, about the size of a grain of rice, implanted under the pet’s skin between the shoulder blades by injection.
 A microchip can’t be damaged or lost and will last for the lifetime of your pet, so it’s a great investment against the unthinkable (a lost pet).

 These chips are scannable by any veterinarian or shelter and matched to owner information.
 The Ann Arbor Animal Hospital also keeps this information on record with your pet’s medical files.
 However, it is your responsibility as the pet owner to update your contact information.